 A data mart is a more focused version of a data warehouse that contains information about a specific business function.
 The data in the data mart is integrated to suit the unique requirements of a business unit.
 It serves a single team or department and has limited visibility.

-For example, a data mart may contain sales-related information for the audit unit.
+For example, a data mart may have data generated to contain sales-related information for the business analysts in the audit unit.

 While the unit could access the same data from a warehouse, a data mart optimizes the process by providing only relevant data.